code-at-the-edge/curriculum-materials/content/courses/intro-workshop/faraz-session2/instructions.md

 ![alt text](./Images/Happy-Computer.jpg)

 We give the instructions to computers thorough **programming languages**.
 We define each and every step very carefully and computers will go through that steps and do what we want from them.

 In this workshop, we will teach you about the languages which will help you create your own web pages.

-But before that, let's see what is Internet, what is this thing called the **World Wide Web**.
+But before that, let's see what is internet, what is this thing called the **world wide web**.

-### What is the World Wide Web?
+## What is the World Wide Web?

 ![alt text](./Images/World-Wide.jpg)